Programme

 16:30 REGGIANI Enrico – “A Byron in [musical] daring”: Robert Schumann’s Compositional Reception of the Hebrew Melodies

-17:10 DELLAROSA Franca, ANNESE Angela – The Posthumous Life of Count Manfred, Covent Garden, 29 October, 1834
+16:50 DELLAROSA Franca – The Posthumous Life of Count Manfred, Covent Garden, 29 October, 1834

 Discussion

-Byron and the Orient II (ROOM B)
+Byron and the Orient (ROOM B)

 16:30 MARINO Elisabetta – “Indian Byrons”: Henry Louis Vivian Derozio and Michael Madhusudan Dutt